GreyDGL/PentestGPT/README.md

 ## Installation
 1. Install `requirements.txt` with `pip install -r requirements.txt`
-2. (Deprecated: Will update support for non-plus member later.) ~~Install `chatgpt-wrapper` if you're non-plus members: `pip install git+https://github.com/mmabrouk/chatgpt-wrapper`.
-More details at: https://github.com/mmabrouk/chatgpt-wrapper.
-Note that the support for non-plus members are not optimized.~~
-3. Configure the cookies in `config`.
+2. Configure the cookies in `config`.
 You may follow a sample by `cp config/chatgpt_config_sample.py. config/chatgpt_config.py`.
    - If you're using cookie:
        - Login to ChatGPT session page.
        - In `Inspect - Network`, find the connections to the ChatGPT session page.